LankaQR: Impact and Challenges

 LankaQR has been recognized for reducing cash management costs and formalising the informal economy, with SMEs, which contribute 52% to Sri Lanka's GDP, as key beneficiaries.
 Its development saved approximately Rs.
 1.5 billion by using local expertise instead of foreign consultancy.
 The system supports tourism, with projections to onboard 65,000 merchants for Indian tourists by March 2024.

 However, adoption challenges persist.
 High transaction fees, such as the 1% MDR, have deterred merchants, and cash remains dominant in Sri Lanka.
 Limited access to affordable smartphones and internet connectivity hinders adoption among grassroots communities.
-To address these challenges, the CBSL has introduced fee waivers, such as Hatton National Bank’s elimination of MDR for merchants during the 2025 Avurudu season, and educational campaigns, including a 2022 webinar series.
+To address these challenges, the CBSL has introduced fee waivers, such as Hatton National Bank’s elimination of MDR for merchants during the 2025 Awurudu season, and educational campaigns, including a 2022 webinar series.

 Future Developments

-The Ministry of Digital Economy plans to relaunch LankaQR in 2025, addressing adoption barriers and integrating it with digital identity systems and highway toll payments.
-The CBSL is also working with international payment apps, such as India’s UPI, to allow foreigners to use LankaQR, with further arrangements in progress as of January 2024.
+The Ministry of Digital Economy plans to relaunch LankaQR in 2025, addressing adoption barriers and integrating it with digital identity systems and expressway toll payments.
+The CBSL is also working with international payment apps, such as Thailand’s LINE Pay to allow Thai foreigners to use LankaQR, with further arrangements in progress as of January 2024.
 Partnerships with Alipay and WeChat Pay aim to support Chinese tourists, with over 400,000 merchants expected to benefit.
 The government also seeks to digitize government payments through the GovPay platform, further promoting a cashless society.